Risk, returns & timeframes illustration

 • Accessibility - Thanks to online retail investor platforms (like yours truly!), investing is more accessible today than it was a decade ago.
 Not only do you get access to global share markets without costly brokers, lengthy delays and paperwork (hello snail mail! 🐌), but the broker and exchange fees are lower now than they’ve been previously.
 With investment platforms like Hatch, you also don’t need to have a large amount of money to get started - you can start with as little or as much as you want!
 And you can choose to grow your investment portfolio over a long period of time by making small, weekly deposits to get the benefits of dollar-cost averaging.

 • Diversification - Unlike savings, there are many ways you can invest your money across a range of assets all with varying potential returns, which is called diversification.
+Diversification offers flexibility in protecting assets and investments, allowing for strategic allocation based on risk tolerance and financial goals.
 Unlike a term deposit, you’re not locked into a fixed time frame, like five years.

 The cons of having money in investments